xtools-at/smartcontract-ui/README.md

 - the build process pushes the build artifact to `main-build`
 - setup Github Pages to serve a static site from `main-build`

+In case of build issues, delete all Github Actions caches and the `main-build` branch, then re-run the job _"Deploy to Pages"_.

 ## **License**

 This project is licensed under the [GNU General Public License v3.0](https://opensource.org/licenses/gpl-3.0.html) - see the [`COPYING`](COPYING) file for details.